How to Evaluate AI Vendors and AI Capabilities (+ The Top AI-Enabled ERP Systems)

 AI Vendor Selection Criteria

-When evaluating AI vendors—those that develop foundation models, generative AI platforms, and machine learning systems—executives should take a structured, risk-aware approach.
+When evaluating AI vendors, executives should take a risk-aware approach.
 These vendors provide the engines that power downstream applications, so the stakes are high.

-Based on Panorama’s independent advisory experience, here are five criteria that leadership teams should apply:
+Based on Panorama’s ERP advisory experience, here are five criteria that we recommend measuring against during software evaluation:

 1. Clarity of Model Use Cases

-A credible AI vendor does more than promote cutting-edge research.
-They connect their technology to enterprise-relevant use cases with measurable outcomes.
+A credible AI vendor connects their technology to enterprise-relevant use cases with measurable outcomes.
 Executives should expect vendors to explain:

 • Which business functions their models are designed to support (e.g., customer service automation, content generation, anomaly detection).